Sleepy-gogo/minimalistic-grid/README.md

 If you do not want to create an account, you can also go to `src/components/User.astro` and set the url of your image directly in the `src` attribute of the `img` tag.

+## Customizing the clock

+Under the `clock` attribute in the file, you can change the timezone and locale for the clock and date that shows right below it.
+For valid timezones, please refer to [this page](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).

 ### Customizing the links

 Under the `bookmarks` attribute in the file, you'll find an array of objects that contain a `name`, `icon` and `url` attributes.
 You can modify the array to add as many bookmarks as you want.

 For choosing an icon name, please refer to [Lucide Icons](https://lucide.dev/icons).

-## Customizing the background
+### Customizing the background

-You can change the background of the page by simply swaping the `public/background.svg` by another file by the same name.
+You can change the background of the page by simply swaping the `src/assets/background.svg` by another file by the same name.
 I've used [Haikei](https://haikei.app/) to generate mine.

 If your background isn't an svg, you can also go to the `src/layouts/Layout.astro` file and change the `background` so it picks up your image name.
 By the same method, and putting the url of a gif, you can also add animated backgrounds!
 Further customizations may be needed to make it look right.

-## Customizing the colors
+### Customizing the colors

 For now, if you wish to change the text color, you'll need to go individually to each component and change the classes there.

+3. Deploying and setting it up on firefox.

+Once you're done, you can simply deploy it to Vercel, using your github repo.

+To set it up in your Firefox, please check out [here](https://github.com/migueravila/Bento?tab=readme-ov-file#-as-new-tab).

 # Contributing